 Mums (and often Dads too) trail around after their offspring keeping them happy, it is not just the weekly lessons either, it is the competitions, the festivals, the exams and the auditions.
 Not that we mind, it is ‘our pleasure’, hobbies keep our little darlings busy and off their screens, gives them a skill and hopefully keeps them off the street as well.

 I have recently discovered a new kind of Sports-mum.
 Readers of this blog will know that I don’t and won’t swim so it has always been very important to me that my three children learned as soon as possible.
-From baby swim lessons to toddler training to weekly swim lessons they were all competent before leaving primary school.
+From baby swim lessons to toddler training onto weekly swim lessons, all three were competent swimmers before leaving primary school.

-I am now involved in yet another word that I didn’t know existed.
-Up and down the country every weekend parents are getting up at ridiculous-o’clock armed with child and kit to set off before dawn to drive miles for an 8 o’clock warm up.
+I am now involved in a world I didn’t know existed.
+Up and down the country every weekend, parents are getting up at ridiculous-o’clock armed with child and kit to set off before dawn driving miles for an 8 o’clock warm up.

-As we are driving down the motorway watching the sunrise, there are very few cars on the road, and these, no doubt, are full of parents driving their offspring to their chosen activity.
+As we are drive down the motorway watching the sunrise, there are very few cars on the road, cars, no doubt, full of parents driving their offspring to their chosen activity.

-I am still a newbie, inexperienced and it shows, I don’t yet own a stopwatch or know which child in the county is nearest my own inability but I have now downloaded the right apps (you need three) and with the help of more experienced parents I am learning the ropes.
+I am still a newbie, inexperienced and it shows, I don’t yet own a stopwatch or know which child in the county is nearest my own’s ability, but I have now downloaded the right apps (you need three) and with the help of more experienced parents I am learning the ropes.

 I must mention the heat as well, even in the depths of winter, the viewing galleries in swimming pool are heaving with roasting spectators fanning themselves with hefty programmes (which you also have to pay for).

-The organisation of these galas is incredible.
+The organisation of these galas is incredible manned by amazing volunteers.
 Opening the gala programme your heart can sink when you realise that there are nearly 150 children entered in the 100m freestyle, but it all goes by relatively quickly and as each race finishes the next set of children are on the starting blocks.